WylieKuhn/SpaceBotLambda/README.md

 # SpaceBotLambda
 A discord bot being built to deploy space facts to your discord server on demand!
-## Features

 ## Current Features
 - Get ISS flyover date & time with telescope coordinates using GPS coordinates!